michaeljs1990/collins-go-cli/README.md

 password: test
 ```

+Note that unlike the ruby collins-cli gem you may not use symbols and strings interchangeably.
+If collins-go-cli
+blows up on the first run make sure you don't have `:host`, `:username`,or `:password` in your config file.

 ## Development

 You can easily build this by cloning the repo and running `go build -mod=vendor`.
 Additionally